theodi/open-standards-guidebook/src/guide/index.md

 Other parts of the guidebook will be most relevant when you're engaged in the process of [scoping and designing new standards](/creating-open-standards/).

 If you can't find something you're looking for, or have some feedback, then please [get in touch](/about/contact/).

+We're also happy to hear from you if you've found the guidebook useful.
+[Let us know](/about/contact/) if it has helped you in your work.

+# For Contributors

+We are happy to take suggested updates and contributions from the community.

+There is a link on every page that will let you "Suggest a change or addition".

+Here are some ways in which you might contribute:

+* submit links to new resources that we should be referencing from the guide
+* suggest wording improvements to the existing site content
+* suggest and contribute content for new pages or tools
+* if your organisation supports or developers open standards for data, then you can submit [an organisation profile](/community/who-can-i-work-with/)
+* record a podcast that we can add to our "[Community Voices](/community/community-voices/)" series

+We hope that this guidebook will become a resource that is collaboratively maintained and improved by the community.

+The full source code and content for the site is [available on github](https://github.com/theodi/open-standards-guidebook).